The south-western Sydney koala population is Sydney’s largest and is one of the most significant koala populations in NSW.

 Kings Falls Bridge

-In 2022, we constructed a CPCP koala underpass at Kings Falls Bridge on Appin Road with Transport for NSW.
-This supports the north–south movement of koalas between the Georges River Koala National Park and koala habitat to the south.
+In 2022, we constructed the first koala friendly crossing, at Kings Falls Bridge on Appin Road.
+This crossing supports the north–south movement of koalas between Warranmadhaa National Park and koala habitat to the south.
+The crossing was modified in 2025 to make it more appealing for koalas and resilient to vandalism.

-We also installed 750 metres of koala-exclusion fencing to keep koalas off Appin Road and direct them to the underpass.
-Work is continuing to improve the crossing and extend the fencing.
+We also installed 750 metres of koala protection fencing at this site to keep koalas off Appin Road and lead them to the crossing.
+Work is continuing to extend the fencing north-west and south-east, on both sides of Appin Road.
+This fencing extension is scheduled for completion in 2026.

-Together with Transport for NSW, we are providing funding for a koala-friendly crossing under Appin Road near Brian Road.
+Together with Transport for NSW, the Department of Planning, Housing and Infrastructure (the Department) will be constructing a koala friendly crossing under Appin Road near Brian Road.

-The Office of Strategic Lands have also started the process of buying properties so we can build the koala underpass and restore the land with native plants to support a functional koala corridor.
+The Office of Strategic Lands has also begun the process of buying 4 properties at the site of the crossing, so we can build the koala crossing and restore the land with native plants to support a functional koala corridor.
+Two properties have been purchased so far.

-To know more about these projects, visit Transport for NSW Appin Road projects.
+To learn more about these projects, visit Transport for NSW Appin Road projects.

 Hume Highway, Wilton

-Transport for NSW is installing koala exclusion fencing on the Hume Highway, Wilton at Picton Road interchange and south of Allen’s Creek bridge.
-This project, funded with $1.5 million under the CPCP, is being delivered on behalf of the Department.
-Fencing will keep koalas off the Hume Highway and direct them underneath bridges where they can move safely between habitats.
+With funding from the CPCP, Transport for NSW installed koala protection fencing along the Hume Highway at the Picton Road interchange, and south of Allen’s Creek bridge in Wilton.
+This project, which was completed in 2024, aims to keep koalas off the highway and guide them safely underneath bridges as they move between habitats.

 In partnership with the NSW Koala Strategy, we have developed a 3-tiered program that will assess and monitor key koala outcomes from the Cumberland Plain Conservation Plan.